 The output is an object of plotSummaryAlphaPart class.
 It is a list containing one plot for each partitioned trait.
 We show the output plot in Figure 1.

-We also provide a number of utility functions that ease partitioning analysis.
-The pedFixBirthYear() function imputes missing or correctsfix erroneous years of birth.
-The pedSetBase() function sets the base population by specifying founders and removing older pedigree records.
-The AlphaPartSubset() function keeps partitions for specified paths in the AlphaPart or summaryAlphaPart objects.
-The AlphaPartSum() function sums the partitions of several paths in a summaryAlphaPart object.
-The AlphaPartSubset() and AlphaPartSum() functions simplify the presentation of partitioning analysis.

-Stylized multi-tier breeding example
+Simulated multi-tier breeding example

-We applied the AlphaPart R package on a simulated stylized multi-tier breeding example, that mimics a pig breeding programme.
+We applied the AlphaPart R package on a simulated example of a multi-tier pig breeding programme.
 We aimed to examine the directional gene flow between nucleus and multiplier and the contribution of nucleus and multiplier selection on genetic gain in each tier.
 Breeders select in the nucleus and multiply this improvement in the multiplier to supply a large number of breeding animals for commercial purposes.
-The multiplier generally has lower genetic mean than the nucleus due to time-lag.
-However, animals with very high breeding values are often observed in the multiplier for some traits and we aimed to use AlphaPart to explain the source of this observation.
-To this end we have first simulated a stylized multi-tier breeding programme that exposes the drivers of real observations.
+The multiplier generally has lower genetic mean than the nucleus due to a time-lag in the gene flow.
+However, animals with very high breeding values for some traits could be observed in the multiplier tier and we aimed to use AlphaPart to explain the source of this observation.
+We simulated a multi-tier breeding programme that exposes the drivers of real observations.
 We have next partitioned the genetic trend of true breeding values by a tier-gender variable to quantify sources of genetic gain in the nucleus and the multiplier.

 We used the AlphaSimR package [10] to simulate the stylized multi-tier breeding programme for a single breed with closed nucleus and directional flow of animals from the nucleus into the multiplier (Figure 2).
 We simulated 40 generations of selection on two uncorrelated traits.
 Trait 1 had heritability 0.25 and trait 2 had heritability 0.10.
 We measured both traits in the nucleus and only trait 1 in the multiplier.
-We selected on the index of the two traits with equal emphasis.
-We split the simulation into initial 20generations of a burn-in and 20 generations of evaluation.
+We selected on an index with equal weights on the estimated breeding values for the two traits.
+We split the simulation into an initial burn-in period of twenty generations to achieve a population equilibrium and a subsequent twenty-year period of genetic evaluation and selection.

-In the burn-in we simulated only the nucleus and selected animals based on the index of phenotype values for both traits.
+In the burn-in period we simulated only the nucleus and selected animals based on the index of phenotype values for both traits.
 We selected 25 males and 500 females each generation and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
 At the end of the burn-in we generated 5,000 females to seed the multiplier.

 In the evaluation we simulated both the nucleus and the multiplier and selected animals within each tier based on the index of estimated breeding values for both traits (Figure 2).
-In the nucleus, we selected 25 nucleus males and 500 nucleus females each generation and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
+In the nucleus, we selected 25 nucleus males and 500 nucleus females each generation and randomly crossed them to produce a new generation of 6,000 progeny (12 per mating).
 In the multiplier, we selected 750 multiplier females each generation and randomly crossed them to a set of males to produce a new generation of 9,000 progeny (12 per cross).
 To quantify the effect of selection in the multiplier on genetic gain we defined the set of males as either 1) the 25 best nucleus males (MaleFlow100 scenario – 100% of males are from the nucleus) or 2) the 25 best nucleus males and 100 best multiplier males (MaleFlow20 scenario – 20% of males are from the nucleus).